polterguy/cronos/README.md

 even though you add 5 items for instance, if two of these items are overlapping each other, the resulting DateRangeCollection will only contain 4 items.

-## DateRange methods and operators
+## DateRange methods and properties

 * Start - Start DateTime
 * End - End DateTime